PayalSurana-02/restaurant-db-project/README.md

-# restaurant-db-project
-A database project for managing a restaurant system using SQL, ER diagrams, normalization, and MS Access.
 # Restaurant Management Database Project

-This project was built as part of CIS 9340 – Principles of Database Management Systems at Baruch College.
+This project was built as part of CIS 9340 – Principles of Database Management Systems at Baruch College, using SQL, ER diagrams, normalization, and MS Access.

 ## 📄 Project Overview